DiveshR/collection-methods-in-laravel/README.md

 # where(), whereStrict() & whereBetween

 # 7) where()
-It filters the collection by a given key/value pair or a closure.
+It filters the collection by a given key/value pair or a closure.\
+__NOTE:__  Other than = operator you need to pass it as second agrument.
 ```php
 $collection = collect([
 	['name' => 'max', 'age' => 20],